ubaldot/vim-outline/README.md

 ## Introduction
-Vim-outline parse your current buffer through a set of user-defined regex and it slam the result in a side-window.
+Vim-outline parse your current buffer through a set of user-defined regex or parsing functions and slam the result in a side-window.

 That's all!

 Well, in reality is not, in-fact Vim-outline further provides you with the following features:

-1. locate your current position on the outline,
+1. Locate your current position on the outline,
-2. jump from outline entries to the corresponding buffer lines,
+2. Jump from outline entries to the corresponding buffer lines,
-3. feed you with random motivational quote if a *filetype* is not supported.
+3. Feed you with random motivational quote if a *filetype* is not supported.
    [Cringe mode ON!]